minikas/minikas/README.md

 # Hey there! 👋 I'm Kas!

 I've spent over 7 years crafting intuitive user interfaces and making digital experiences smoother.
-I contributed to major projects at Polkadex, including the [Orderbook Exchange](https://orderbook.polkadex.trade), [PolkaPool](https://polkapool.polkadex.trade), and [Thea Bridge](https://orderbook.polkadex.trade/thea?from=Polkadot&to=Polkadex&asset=DOT).
-Fluent in Spanish and Portuguese, I'm super passionate about Web3 and blockchain, always diving into new trends in the space.
+Fluent in Spanish and Portuguese, I'm super passionate about Web3, always diving into new trends in the space.
 On weekends, you’ll find me hiking with my dog or out fishing.

 ### 🔧 Tech Stack